vincentrohde/intellij-ticketnr-prefill-commit-messsage/README.md

 # Intellij, PHPStorm, PyCharm, Webstorm, etc. - Prefill Commit Messages with Ticket Number from Branch

-If you use Intellij, PHPStorm, Webstorm, etc. + a ticket system, this solution might be helpful for you, to spice up your commit messages 🔥🌶️
+If you use Intellij, PHPStorm, PyCharm, Webstorm, etc. + a ticket system, this solution might be helpful for you, to spice up your commit messages 🔥🌶️

 You will install a custom Intellij plugin and use a regex.
 When you commit your changes, the commit message will be automatically prefilled with the ticket number you provided in your branch.